 In general agencies can only contact people you know to get your phone number and address.
 They can only contact your employer once to get your employment information.
 But they can contact anyone, for any purpose, any number of times if you give them permission.

 What if I think a collection agency has broken the rules?

 Complain to the collection agency in writing.
 Keep a copy of the complaint.
-You may also make a complaint to the Ministry of Government and Consumer Services.
-A sample complaint letter and the complaint form can be found at: https://www.ontario.ca/consumers/filing-consumer-complaint
+You may also make a complaint to the Ministry of Public and Business Service Delivery.